J1zuki/Asg1-ID/readme/README.md

 - Lyrics and quotes belong to their original owners

 Media
-- Images from official IZ*ONE photos and fan-made assets (non-commercial classroom use)
+- Images from official IZ*ONE photos and fan-made assets
 - YouTube embedded MV from official source

 Acknowledgements